swiftlang/swift-evolution/visions/swift-testing.md

 #### Parameterized tests

-Parameterized testing is easy to support using this API direction: The `@Test` functions shown earlier do not accept any parameters, making them non-parameterized, but if a `@Test` function includes a parameter, then a different overload of `Test.init` is used which accepts a `Collection` whose associated `Element` type matches the type of the parameter:
+Parameterized testing is easy to support using this API: The `@Test` functions shown earlier do not accept any parameters, making them non-parameterized, but if a `@Test` function includes a parameter, then a different overload of the `@Test` macro can be used which accepts a `Collection` whose associated `Element` type matches the type of the parameter:

 ```swift
 /// Declare a test function parameterized over a collection of values.